Eye cancer

 Treatment of eye cancer

-Treating eye cancer is a specialist area, so we’ve only given an overview here.
+There are several different treatments for eye cancer.
 Your doctor will explain your treatment options in more detail to help you make a choice.
-Treatment depends on:
+Eye cancer treatment depends on:

 There are two main treatments for eye cancer – radiotherapy and surgery.